cemheren/infinite/README.md

 > sudo python3 azurefiles.py cache mount

+# is it stable?
+No. I will make it much better in couple of weeks.

 # notes
 This project is not affiliated with Microsoft or Azure.
 It's by any means not supported officially.